jlvdb/yet_another_wizz/docs/source/user_guide/examples/cmd.rst

 Using the command tools
 -----------------------

-The command line tools operate on a single, unified output directory, in which configuration, input and output data are organised automatically.
+The command line tools operate on a single, unified :ref:`output directory<projdir>`, in which configuration, input and output data are organised automatically.

 Creating a new project